 As a general rule, felony offenses are those which carry a potential prison term of more than one year.
-A felony is considered to be a wrong against society as a whole, and the state, in the person of a prosecutor or district attorney, brings all legal action related to felony prosecutions.
+A felony is a wrong against society and the state, not just a single individual.
+A prosecutor or district attorney brings all legal action related to felony prosecutions.
 Conviction of a felony can lead to further restrictions, including the loss of the right to vote, as well as disqualification for ownership of firearms.

 Examples of Felonies

 Certain crimes, by their very nature, are considered so heinous or severe that they are always considered felonies.
-Homicide, kidnapping and burglary are examples.
-In most other instances, whether or not an illegal act constitutes a felony depends on the severity of the crime.
-With theft crimes, it’s the dollar amount—which varies from state to state—that distinguishes between grand theft/grand larceny, a felony, and petty theft/petty larceny, a misdemeanor.
+Homicide, kidnapping, and burglary are examples.
+In most other instances, whether an illegal act constitutes a felony depends on the severity of the crime.
+With theft crimes, it is the dollar amount that distinguishes between grand theft or grand larceny, a felony, and petty theft/petty larceny, a misdemeanor.

 Most felony charges involve some harm or threat of harm to another person.
 Many jurisdictions punish repeat offenses for certain crimes, such as DUI, as felonies, even though a first offense may be a misdemeanor.

 Over the past year, you’ve probably read or heard something about “executive privilege.”
 It’…Read More 17 Aug 2018, Friday

 The GDPR and the Future of Privacy

 A few years ago, the comedian John Oliver mocked the dense language that many tech companies employ…Read More 02 Aug 2018, Thursday